👁️

 Analysis Quick Guide

 1. Log Visuals vs. Linear Truth: The images use Log scaling so you can see them.
 Internally, we score using Linear power to catch "invisible" grid spikes that are mathematically massive.
+This is standard practice in signal processing—log for visibility, linear for accuracy.

 3. Artifact Identification: